 Max is in his second year of the master program at the Brandt School.
 He holds a Bachelors degree in communication science from the University of Hohenheim, specializing in political communication and public affairs.
 His interests include sustainable development, social progress, the influence of technology on societies and agile methods.
 He is currently writing his master thesis on the engagement of the private sector in sustainable development efforts.

-Shaheera Syed is a first year Master of Public Policy student majoring in conflict studies at the Willy Brandt School.
+Shaheera Syed is a second-year Master of Public Policy student majoring in conflict studies at the Willy Brandt School.
 She has completed her Bachelors in Public Administration from National University of Science and Technology, Pakistan and has worked for a number of organizations, ranging from World Wide Fund for Nature to the United Nations.
 She has also written for various newspapers in her home country and plans to use her experience here, since she loves writing almost as much as she loves talking about politics.